NicusorN5/Mario-Worker-Ultimate/README.md

 ## What is this?

-Mario Worker Ultimate is a remake of Mario Worker 1.1 originally made by
+Mario Worker Ultimate is a remake of Mario Worker 1.1 originally made by Buziol Games.

 ## How to build using VS 2022